pschafran/BPIC/README.md

 ```

 **NOTE ON CALLING DEPENDENCIES**

 The order of priority is: command line > linked in `BPIC/dependencies` > autodetected from the `PATH` shell vairable.
 I.e. if you specify one version of a program on the command line, it will ignore the versions of that program in other locations.
 And if nothing is specified on the command line, it will use the version linked in `BPIC/dependencies` over one found in the `PATH`.

 ## Test Run
 Once dependencies are installed and/or linked, you can test everything it working with the files included in the `test` directory.
-It takes about 5 minutes to run with 24 threads on a desktop computer, or about 1 hour with 4 threads on a MacBook Air.
+It takes about 10 minutes to run with 24 threads on a desktop computer, or about 15 minutes with 4 threads on a MacBook Air.
 ```
 cd BPIC/test
 ../BPIC.py -i . -o output -t 4 -f taxon